Penn Medicine: University of Pennsylvania Health System

 Abramson Cancer Center has one of the widest ranges of mesothelioma treatment of any cancer center in the country.
 Both surgeries for pleural mesothelioma are available, along with chemotherapy and radiation.
 Setting the Penn Medicine cancer center apart from others is the novel therapies offered through clinical trials, along with the affiliate proton radiation center.

-Penn Medicine was listed in the 2023-2024 U.S. News & World Report Honor Roll.
-The health network ranked 6th in general cancer treatment and 5th in lung cancer surgery, which encompasses pleural mesothelioma.
+Penn Medicine was listed in the 2024-2025 U.S. News & World Report Honor Roll.
+The health network ranked 10th in cancer treatment and sixth in lung surgery, which encompasses pleural mesothelioma.

 The Abramson Cancer Center website breaks down treatment for mesothelioma by each of the four stages: